CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab15.md

 1. Close the prediction URL dialog box.

-### Task 7: Prepare to develop an app in Cloud Shell
+## Task 7: Prepare to develop an app in Cloud Shell

-You'll develop your question answering app using Cloud Shell in the Azure portal.
-The code files for your app have been provided in a GitHub repo.
+In this task, you’ll prepare the Azure Cloud Shell environment to develop your question answering app.
+You’ll launch Cloud Shell in PowerShell, switch to the classic version to access the code editor, and clone the provided GitHub repository containing the application code, setting up the environment for development and testing.

 1. Navigate to [Azure portal](https://portal.azure.com/).